getporter/porter/CONTRIBUTING.md

 If you would like to install a developer build, run `make install`.
 This copies a dev build to `~/.porter` and symlinks it to `/usr/local/bin`.

+# Mixins

+When you run `make build`, the canary\* build of external mixins are automatically installed into your bin directory in the root of the repository.
+If you want to work against a different version of a mixin, then run `make clean build MIXIN_TAG=v1.2.3`. or use `latest` for the most recent tagged release.

+\* canary = most recent successful build of master

 # Documentation

 We use [Hugo](gohugo.io) to build our documentation site, and it is hosted on [Netlify](netlify.com).